Howdju/howdju/docs/adrs/ADR 1 Server-side style.md

-# ADR 1 — Serverside style
+# ADR 1 — Server-side style

 This ADR provides high-level guidance for how to write and structure serverside code.